finos/symphony-bdk-java/README.md

 ### Command Matcher

-In order to avoid writing complex regular expression when specifying the command pattern, the developer can also use ```CommandMatcherBuilder```.
+In order to avoid writing complex regular expression when specifying the command pattern, you may rely on the ```CommandMatcherBuilder```.

 For example, the following pattern: